rukmanigopalan/adlsgen1togen2migrationsamples/src/Bi-directional/README.md

  (**Before Migration**)-- The data pipeline is on Gen1

- In this state the data pipeline is set to Gen1 which will include the data ingestion from ADB, writing the processed data and loading the processed data to SQL DW from Gen1
+ In this state the data ingestion from ADB to Raw folder, writing the processed data into the Processed folder and loading the processed data to SQL DW will be happening at Gen1.

  ![image](https://user-images.githubusercontent.com/62353482/81105450-c650aa00-8ec8-11ea-917c-619c6909b2c9.png)